Order Bumps and Upsells are powerful tools that help increase the average order value (AOV) of an eCommerce store.

 How To Create An Order Bump on Launch Cart

 Log in to your Launch Cart store.
-If you don’t have one yet, check out our article on how start a print on demand store for free.
+If you don’t have one yet, check out our articles on how start a print on demand store for free with Printful or start a store for free with Printify.

 Go to Super Powers (Apps) on the left-hand side menu